Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Discussion

-where $\rm \Sigma_{total}$ is the galaxy's total surface mass density, which is calculated using its $\rm M_{dyn}$ within a given radius ($\rm \Sigma_{total} = M_{dyn}/\pi R^{2}$).
-We note that for this discussion, we make the approximation that $\rm f_{gas} = f_{HI}$.
-We plot the measured values at several radii for each of the LCBGs in our sample (excluding SDSS0728+3532 and SDSS1319+5253B, which are contained within a larger H \textsc{I} envelope) in Figure \ref{fig:vsigma}.
-All of the LCBGs in our sample except Mrk 325 have stable gas disks with respect to perturbations over a range of radii (for $\rm Q<1$, data points would lie above the curve in Figure \ref{fig:vsigma}, and for $\rm Q>1$, data points lie below the curve), which means that their $\rm f_{gas}$ would need to be higher for their disks to be unstable given their present values of $\rm V_{rot}\sigma^{-1}$.
-Two of the LCBGs in our sample (SDSS0934+0014 and SDSS1402+0955) have the potential for local instabilities to form at large radii, and other LCBGs are within error bars of having $\rm Q \lesssim 1$, though the uncertainties on their values of $\rm V_{rot}\sigma^{-1}$ are large.
-Mrk 325 has the potential for local instabilities at all radii, though we note that we find $\rm f_{gas} > 1$ for this galaxy, which is an unrealistic value (if we instead say that $\rm f_{gas} = M_{HI}/(M_{HI}+M_{*})$, Mrk 325 is mostly stable accross its disk).
-We note that we assume that $\rm f_{gas}$ is constant at all radii, which is unlikely to be the case given that the LCBGs' H \textsc{I} emission is centrally concentrated.
-In addition, our assumption that $\rm f_{gas} = f_{HI}$ is only a first-order approximation as the contribution to the gas mass from molecular gas is likely non-negligible.
-These effects would result in smaller $\rm \Sigma_{total}/\Sigma_{gas}$ at all radii than what we assume, particularly at smaller radii, which would bias Equation 6 toward a greater likelihood of disk instabilities at smaller radii than what we plot in Figure \ref{fig:vsigma} (lower-radii data points will move to the left in Figure \ref{fig:vsigma} if $\rm f_{gas}$ increases with decreasing radius).
+We plot the measured values at several radii for each of the LCBGs in our sample in Figure \ref{fig:vsigma}.
+This plot excludes SDSS0728+3532 and SDSS1319+5253B, which are contained within a larger H \textsc{I} envelope.
+For these two sources, $\rm M_{HI}$ contains multiple galaxies, whereas $\rm M_{dyn}$ only reflects the mass of the target galaxy.
+All of the LCBGs in our sample except Mrk 325 have stable gas disks with respect to perturbations over a range of radii (for $\rm Q<1$, data points would lie above the curve in Figure \ref{fig:vsigma}, and for $\rm Q>1$, data points lie below the curve), which means that their $\rm f_{gas}$ would need to be higher for their disks to be unstable given their present values of $ \rm V_{rot}/\sigma$.
+Since the error bars on $\rm V_{rot}/\sigma $ and $ \rm f_{gas}$ are large, we can not rule out the potential to form local instabilities at at least one radius for any of the LCBGs.
+We note that we assume that $\rm f_{gas}$ is constant at all radii, which is unlikely to be the case given that the LCBGs' H \textsc{I} emission is more intense in their centers than at their edges.
+This effect would result in a greater likelihood of disk instabilities at smaller radii than what we plot in Figure \ref{fig:vsigma} (lower-radii data points will move to the left in Figure \ref{fig:vsigma} if $\rm f_{gas}$ increases with decreasing radius).